NestorOtzx/DomjudgeServer/README.md

 ## Scripts Overview

 ### `start_system.sh`
 Starts all the containers: DB, DOMserver, judgehost, and phpMyAdmin.
-Use this when booting everything up.
+Use this to boot everything up.

 ---